Team-Orochimaru/finacial-planner/README.md

 ## Customize

-* Create a file called secrets.js in your project's root directory
-* This file is listed in .gitignore by default, and will only be required in your development environment
-* Its purpose is to attach the API-specific environment variables that you will use while developing
-* Be sure to keep the information contained in your secrets.js file confidential (i.e. Don't push the file to GitHub)
+Create a file called secrets.js in the project's root directory.
+This file is listed in the .gitignore by default, and will only be required in your development environment.
+Its purpose is to attach the API-specific environment variables that you need as a developer. **Be sure to keep the information contained in your secrets.js file confidential (i.e. Don't push the file to GitHub).**
-* Example secrets.js file:
+Example secrets.js file:

 ```
 process.env.PLAID_CLIENT_ID = 'Your Plaid Client ID goes here';